florian101010/homebrew-migration-helper/docs/roadmap-ideas.md

 ## Other Potential Ideas

 *   **Support for Third-Party Taps:** Option to include casks from user-tapped repositories.
-*   **App Version Comparison:** Check if the manually installed version is newer/older than the cask version.
+*   **Semantic Version Comparison:** Implement proper semantic version comparison (e.g., using external tools or libraries if necessary) to more accurately determine if the cask version is newer, older, or the same, highlighting major vs. minor differences.
+*   **Pre-flight Disk Space Check:** Before attempting installation, check if there is sufficient disk space available for the cask.
 *   **More Sophisticated Uninstall:** Integrate with tools like `trash` CLI or explore app-specific uninstall scripts (though this is significantly more complex).
 *   **Output Formatting Options:** Allow different output formats (e.g., JSON, CSV).